mikhailshilkov/mikhailio-hugo/content/lab/pulumi/2-newstack/index.md

 Run the following command from your empty folder to bootstrap a new project:

 ```
-$ pulumi new azure-typescript -y
+$ pulumi new typescript -y

 Created project 'pulumi-workshop'
 Created stack 'dev'